-- 240. (1) Where the Inspector is satisfied that by reason of depreciation in the value of securities or for any other cause, the value of approved securities deposited by an association of underwriters under section 233 falls short of the value required by this Act, the Inspector shall by notice in writing require the association of underwriters to deposit within five business days with the Central Bank monies or approved securities, or both, to a value which the Inspector considers sufficient to bring the amount of the deposit up to the value required by this Act. - (2) An association of underwriters which fails to deposit with the Central Bank monies or approved securities, or both, when required to do so by notice under subsection (1) commits an offence and is liable on summary conviction to a fine of five million dollars.
+240. (1) Where the Inspector is satisfied that by Deposit to be reason of depreciation in the value of securities or for in deficit any other cause, the value of approved securities deposited by an association of underwriters under section 233 falls short of the value required by this Act, the Inspector shall by notice in writing require the association of underwriters to deposit within five business days with the Central Bank monies or approved securities, or both, to a value which the Inspector considers sufficient to bring the amount of the deposit up to the value required by this Act.